APrettyCoolProgram/DVN/README.md

 The absolute path where backups are created.

 * `EnvironmentApplication`
-Each application that will be launched by **dvn** has it's own block with the following data:
+Each application that will be launched by **DVN** has it's own block with the following data:

   * `Name`
   The name of the application